The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Constructions of initial data

 \section{Constructions of initial data}

 In this section, we construct the $H^\frac{7}{4}$ initial data for the 2D ideal compressible MHD system \eqref{MHD}, with which we prove the desired ill-posedness.
 Our construction of initial data is inspired by Lindblad \cite{Lind96,Lind98}, Ohlmann \cite{Ohl} and An-Chen-Yin \cite{an2}.
 In \cite{Lind96,Lind98}, Lindblad employed the function $|\ln (x)|^\alpha$ to construct initial data with low regularity.
 The corresponding Cauchy problems of the 3D quasilinear wave equations are proved to be ill-posed in suitable Sobolev spaces.
 In \cite{Ohl}, Ohlmann generalized Lindblad's result to 2D quasilinear wave equations.
 He introduced a cut-off function $\phi(\frac{|\ln(x)|^\delta x_2}{\sqrt{x}})$ such that the initial data belong to the logarithmic Sobolev space $H^\frac{7}{4}(\ln H)^{-\beta}$, which is slightly more singular than the fractional Sobolev space $H^\frac{7}{4}$.
 In this paper, we generalize Lindblad's and Ohlmann's approach and also extend our approach in \cite{an2}.
-We don't have the logarithmic loss here.
+Instead of working in the Fourier space as in \cite{Ohl}, we give a new proof to estimate the initial data.
+Here, we first estimate the $H^1$ and $H^2$ norms in the physical space.
+Then, we employ the interpolation theorem to derive the $H^\frac74$ norm estimate.

 We first construct the $H^\frac{3}{4}$ initial data for the decomposed system \eqref{eqrho}-\eqref{eqv}.
-Assume $\alpha, \delta, m,\theta$ to be positive constants and require $\theta$ to be sufficiently small, we then prescribe
+Assume $\alpha, \delta, \theta$ to be positive constants whose values will be determined later in this section.
+As mentioned before, we use notation $x$ instead of $x_1$.
+Let